NiRi-Co/halloween-garten22/README.md

 # halloween-garten22

-Created for the Halloween Garten 2022 and the ongoing years.
+Created for the Halloween Garten 2022 and the ongoing years

 ## frontend
 - TypeScript